5 / 162+ Google Reviews

 6. Dirty Condenser Coils

-• Heat can't escape properly
+• Heat can’t escape properly, causing system to work harder.

 7. Compressor Problems